Glühwein is a spiced hot mulled wine, commonly prepared in fall and winter in Germany, Austria and Switzerland.

 Those demons from old times are young boys and the man from the Village in the mountains, wearing thick stinking mutton furs, huge hand-carved demon face masks, and massive bells.

-You get the idea why at that point you would need an alcoholic infused mulled wine!
+You get the idea why at that point you would need an alcoholic infused german mulled wine!

 So, while some believe that preparing Gluhwein from scratch is difficult, it actually doesn't involve much work from your side if you know what ingredients to add.

-Recently, a lot of shops have been selling ready-made Gluehwein and mulled wine packages all over the world, so people tend to think it's an elaborate thing to make Gluehwein at home.
+Recently, grocery stores like Aldi have been selling ready-made Gluehwein and mulled wine packages all over the world, so people tend to think it's an elaborate thing to make Gluehwein at home.

-That means from the better known, global wine variations, you can pick something like a Merlot or Pinot Noir.
+That means you can pick something like a Merlot or Pinot Noir.

 Other common wines that you can use to make Glühwein are Lemberger and Zweigelt.

-Don't reheat the mulled wine in the microwave, the effect will be the same as boiling the Gluehwein, the flavors will change and give the mulled wine a burned taste.
+Don't reheat the mulled wine in the microwave, the effect will be the same as boiling the Gluehwein, the flavors will change and give the hot wine drink a burned taste.

 - Tyrolean Jagatee - Schnapps infused hot beverage